What GLP-1 Actually Does

 - Consistency becomes difficult

-Appetite is not random — it's regulated.
+Appetite is not random.
+It's regulated.

 GLP-1 signals fullness → slows stomach emptying → regulates blood sugar.